 “I would advise a year-round preventative.
 Also, there’s a six-month injectable that you can ask your veterinarian about.
 With a proper preventative medication schedule and check-ins with your pet’s veterinarian, you can enjoy all the upcoming seasons with your furry friends.”

 Heartworm in dogs: protection is essential

 Heartworm in dogs and cats is a serious disease and can be a scary and unpredictable scenario for our furry friends.
-With the consultation of your trusted veterinarian, it can be both cured and prevented.
+But with the consultation of your veterinarian, it can be both cured and prevented.
 Certainly, if your pet does get heartworm disease, and it is detected and treated, brighter days are ahead.
 Your pet can experience remission and look forward to many adventures to come.

 is a digital content writer and editor for Trupanion.
 She spends her workday writing for the Trupanion blog.
 She loves writing about pets, being inspired by pets, and luckily gets to hang out with her rescue dogs all day long.
 In her free time, she enjoys exploring and traveling with her family.
 Her work has been featured on the DOGTV blog, KitNipBox blog, Get Your Pet blog, Fansided, among many others.